glewis347/network-protocols/README.md

 **1. Observing ICMP Traffic**

+Connect to the Windows-VM.
 In the Azure platform, select "Virtual machines" in the menu on the left, then select "Windows-VM".
 Copy the Public IP address as shown in the image below.
 Ensure that the Virtual Machines are turned on within Azure before continuing.

 <img width="1713" height="858" alt="1" src="https://github.com/user-attachments/assets/81211ce2-9d05-41d3-9c51-f2f9da3bb91b" />